wilsonvetdev/a-little-bid-frontend/README.md

 The single-page app is inteded to allow a user to post job information and allows contractors to submit bid-related information to home constructions.  * Not deployed *

 # General Info
 A-Little-Bid is a Flatiron School Web Developement Module 3 project to demonstrate working knowledge of drawing an ERD(entity relational database), Active Records Associations, Create, Read, Update and Delete (CRUD) methods, a developer's knowledge of Ruby on Rails, and heavy focus into Vanilla Javascript for interactions between user and browser.
+A passing requirement of this project is the user being able to perform actions without triggering a full-page refresh.

 # Tech Stack
 This web app employs the following technologies(not inclusive):